Month: June 2020

 What does reopening Ontario mean for parents and caregivers?

 First daycares, then summer day camps, and now “social circles”.
 As the province eases physical distancing restrictions, what do these changes mean for parents and caregivers?
 Kelly Doctor looks at what could happen to their workplace accommodations or emergency leaves.

 Understanding Ontario’s new Infectious Disease Emergency Leave regulation

 If you were laid off due to COVID-19, you may now be on “Infectious Disease Emergency Leave.”
 Daniel Sheppard explains what this new emergency leave regulation means for you.

 The prime minister recently announced he would work with the provinces to make sure all workers had access to ten paid sick days.
-Erin Moores tells us why paid sick leave is about much more than just being able to pay your bills.
+In this post, we discuss why paid sick leave is about much more than just being able to pay your bills.